gellerda/FancyCandles/docfx_project/articles/populating_candlestick_chart.md

       ```cs
           ObservableCollection<ICandle> candles = new ObservableCollection<ICandle>();
       ```
     - Fill this collection with some data.
-To do it, we will generate the meaningless set of instances of **class Candle**:
+To do it for this example, we will generate the meaningless set of instances of **class Candle**:
       ```cs
           DateTime t0 = new DateTime(2019, 6, 11, 23, 40, 0);
           for (int i = 0; i < 100; i++)